webpack/webpack-cli/OPTIONS.md

   --no-module-expr-context-critical                                                  Negative 'module-expr-context-critical' option.
   --module-expr-context-recursive                                                    Enable recursive directory lookup for full dynamic dependencies.
 Deprecated: This option has moved to 'module.parser.javascript.exprContextRecursive'.
   --no-module-expr-context-recursive                                                 Negative 'module-expr-context-recursive' option.
-  --module-expr-context-reg-exp <value>                                              Sets the default regular expression for full dynamic dependencies.
+  --module-expr-context-reg-exp [value]                                              Sets the default regular expression for full dynamic dependencies.
 Deprecated: This option has moved to 'module.parser.javascript.exprContextRegExp'.
+  --no-module-expr-context-reg-exp                                                   Negative 'module-expr-context-reg-exp' option.
   --module-expr-context-request <value>                                              Set the default request for full dynamic dependencies.
 Deprecated: This option has moved to 'module.parser.javascript.exprContextRequest'.
   --module-generator-asset-data-url-encoding <value>                                 Asset encoding (defaults to base64).
+  --no-module-generator-asset-data-url-encoding                                      Negative 'module-generator-asset-data-url-encoding' option.
   --module-generator-asset-data-url-mimetype <value>                                 Asset mimetype (getting from file extension by default).
+  --module-generator-asset-emit                                                      Emit an output asset from this asset module.
+This can be set to 'false' to omit emitting e. g. for SSR.
+  --no-module-generator-asset-emit                                                   Negative 'module-generator-asset-emit' option.
   --module-generator-asset-filename <value>                                          Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --module-generator-asset-inline-data-url-encoding <value>                          Asset encoding (defaults to base64).
+  --no-module-generator-asset-inline-data-url-encoding                               Negative 'module-generator-asset-inline-data-url-encoding' option.
   --module-generator-asset-inline-data-url-mimetype <value>                          Asset mimetype (getting from file extension by default).
+  --module-generator-asset-resource-emit                                             Emit an output asset from this asset module.
+This can be set to 'false' to omit emitting e. g. for SSR.
+  --no-module-generator-asset-resource-emit                                          Negative 'module-generator-asset-resource-emit' option.
   --module-generator-asset-resource-filename <value>                                 Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --module-no-parse <value...>                                                       A regular expression, when matched the module is not parsed.
 An absolute path, when the module starts with this path it is not parsed.
   --module-no-parse-reset                                                            Clear all items provided in configuration.
 Don't parse files matching.
 It's matched against the full resolved request.
   --module-parser-asset-data-url-condition-max-size <value>                          Maximum size of asset that should be inline as modules.
 Default: 8kb.
-  --module-parser-javascript-amd                                                     You can pass `false` to disable AMD support.
   --no-module-parser-javascript-amd                                                  Negative 'module-parser-javascript-amd' option.
   --module-parser-javascript-browserify                                              Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-browserify                                           Negative 'module-parser-javascript-browserify' option.